|Study type||Study Tier||Start Date||Duration||Course Contact|

 HOW WILL I LEARN?

 Performing Arts teaching staff have extensive professional experience within the area.
-Students will take dance classes in our dance studio.
-You will have drama workshops, see performances, be encouraged to visit theatres.
+You will take dance classes in our dance studio.
+You will have drama workshops, see performances, and be encouraged to visit theatres.
 There may also be opportunities to meet practitioners (actors/ dancers/choreographers/ directors).
-Practical and theoretical work is integrated throughout the course and the theoretical work will help challenge and expand your idea of what theatre can be.
+Practical and theoretical work is integrated throughout the course, and the theoretical work will help challenge and expand your idea of what theatre can be.
+We assess you continuously throughout the course, giving you general feedback in class and more formal feedback when we mark your work.
+Both aim to help you achieve your full potential.
+Your job is to engage, enjoy and learn.

 WHAT CAN THIS COURSE LEAD TO?

-A BTEC Extended Diploma is equivalent to three A levels.
-Students gaining an Extended Diploma in Performing Arts will have access to a range of career and Higher Education opportunities.
+A BTEC Diploma is equivalent to three A levels.
+Students gaining an this qualification in Performing Arts will have access to a range of careers and Higher Education opportunities.
 Progression from this course could be to Higher Education (University) courses in Performing Arts/Dance/Drama/ Theatre, training colleges in the performing arts or careers in the sector (creative, production or administration).
 The skills learned on the course are essential for any employment and are especially relevant for work which involves managing people, a high profile and/or effective communication.

 Audition: Students will be asked to audition by taking part in a workshop.
 The workshop is an important exercise to ensure that candidates are willing to participate and can work with other people.
 You will be required to perform a two minute monologue of your choosing.
 You must learn the lines to perform in the audition.